Magnetic/pool/README.md

 // if there is no connection available the call will block connWrapper, err := p.Get()

+// or specify a timeout to avoid blocking indefinitely
+// in case of a timeout err will be set to pool.ErrTimedOut connWrapper, err := p.GetWithTimeout(duration)

 // do something with conn and put it back to the pool
 // connWrapper.Conn.(*net.TCPConn).Write(...)
 p.Put(connWrapper)